zxchen98/Linkedin-jobs-scraper/README.md

 pip install -r requirements.txt
 ```

-##
+## Run scraper
-Make sure you change the job-searching keywords inside the run.py (default is 'Python developer')
+Make sure you change the job-searching keywords inside the run.py (default is 'Python developer') and setted up the connection with your google sheet
 ```bash
 Python3 run.py
 ```